Axia-Tech/AXIA-wiki/docs/maintain/maintain-sync.md

 [secure validator setup](maintain-guides-secure-validator.md) if you are running validator.

 > NOTE: The bash commands that are provided to run against **your node** use
-> `AXIACoin` as the default chain.
+> `AXIA` as the default chain.

 > Use the `--chain` flag if you are
 > following the setup instructions to setup a `AXIALunar` node.
 > For example:
 >
 > ```bash
-> ./target/release/axiasolar --name "Your Node's Name" --chain axialunar
+> ./target/release/AXIA --name "Your Node's Name" --chain axialunar
 > ```

 <Tabs